How Legal Custody is Defined

 Start Preparing for Co-ParentingGet your WI parenting plan worksheet here.
 Reviewing this form is a good way to prepare yourself mentally for the conversations you'll need to have regarding your children.

-For a complete list, you can see the Wisconsin state statutes here.
+For a complete list, you can look at the Wisconsin state statutes.
 One thing that is important to note about legal custody is it has nothing to do with where the child lives.
 In general, Wisconsin courts start from the assumption that both parents should have legal custody.
 This means if one parent wants sole legal custody, they will need to prepare a convincing case proving the other parent is not fit to make decisions in the best interests of the child.